SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 TOP

-The SS pins for the fore and aft stays are equipped with cotter pins outside the head.
+The SS pins for the fore and aft stays are equipped with cotter pins outside the masthead.
 This is absolutely mandatory to ensure they don't fall out and the stick stays standing.
 Bend the cotter pins back fully around the pin.
 Also check the rivets for tightness to the mast extrusion.

-Notice that the VHF coax and a Windex power cables go through small holes I drilled through the top of the cap.
+Notice that the VHF coax and a Windex light power cables go through small holes I drilled through the top of the cap.
 This keeps the cable straight, eliminating stress due to a cable bend below the cap.
 Silicon sealant is jammed around each cable to insulate and eliminate chafe.

 See Tech Tip F34a - 5/32" SS Rigging for Panache.